 A vendor quality audit involves evaluating vendors who supply goods and services to a company, assessing their quality assurance processes, and assuring that they have the capability and resources to produce the products and/or services that meet the company’s standards.

 The audit process involves a comprehensive inspection of a supplier’s adherence to industry regulation practices, such as health and safety, quality management, cost reduction, and correct manufacturing processes.
 They are usually customized to meet the client’s requirements.

 They differ from other types of audits.
-For example, first-party audits, are internal audits conducted by an organization for purposes of quality control, focusing on enhancing operational efficiency.
+For example, first-party audits are internal audits conducted by an organization for the purpose of quality control, focusing on enhancing operational efficiency.
 Third-party audits, on the other hand, are external audits conducted by an independent body to verify compliance with standards or regulations, particularly in areas such as patient safety and the factory floor.